skx/evalfilter/README.md

        i++
     }

-To avoid that we allow looping over arrays and the characters inside a string, via `foreach`.
-You can receive both the index and the item at each step of the iteration like :
+A more efficient and readable approach is to iterate over arrays, and the characters inside a string, via `foreach`.
+You can receive both the index and the item at each step of the iteration like so:

     foreach index, item in [ "My", "name", "is", "Steve" ] {
         printf( "%d: %s\n", index, item );
     }

-If you don't supply an index you receive just the item being iterated over instead, as you would expect (i.e. we don't default to returning the index, but the value in this case):
+If you don't supply an index you'll receive just the item being iterated over instead, as you would expect (i.e. we don't default to returning the index, but the value in this case):

     len = 0;
     foreach char in "狐犬" {